Trump's nicknames for rivals, from 'Rocket Man' to 'Pocahontas'

 Slippery James Comey

-Trump dubbed "Slippery" Comey the “WORST” FBI Director in U.S. history while blasting Comey’s new book, “A Higher loyalty: Truth, Lies and Leadership,” in a series of tweets.
+Trump dubbed "Slippery" Comey the “WORST” FBI Director in U.S. history while blasting Comey’s new book, “A Higher Loyalty: Truth, Lies and Leadership,” in a series of tweets.
 The new nickname seemed to be an update to the one Trump gave in March, when he called the former FBI director “Lying James Comey.”

 “Slippery James Comey, a man who always ends up badly and out of whack (he is not smart!), will go down as the WORST FBI Director in history, by far!”
 Trump tweeted.